A citizen science project aiming to contribute to Arctic Ocean knowledge by collecting valuable sea ice and meteorological data at the North Pole.

 What is this?

 In June and July 2017, expedition guides Lauren Farmer, Alex Cowan & Annette Bombosch will be working on board nuclear-powered icebreaker 50 let Pobedy.
 During two return trips from Murmansk, the ship will break through hundreds of miles of 1-3 meter-thick sea ice, carrying adventurous travelers to stand on top of the world at the Geographic North Pole.
 While doing so, they will be collecting valuable sea ice and atmospheric data to provide to this project's partners in the research community.

-The aim with this citizen science project is to continue to prove that the polar tourism industry can be more than just visitors to the most remote and fragile environments of our earth.
+The aim with this citizen science project is to continue to show that the polar tourism industry can do more than just visit the most remote and fragile environments of our earth.
 With our extended access to these areas, we are in a position to collect and deliver extensive data to institutes and organizations who seek it.